-Little is known about Partulid treesnails in the Marianas; therefore, recovery strategies are currently limited to those outlined above in the General Recovery Strategy section and in the paragraphs below.
-Although we do have some information regarding the treesnails in Hawai'i and other Pacific Islands, research is needed to determine the most significant threats to the species as well as population structure, population dynamics, and life history.
+Little is known about specific life history needs of the partulid tree snails in the Marianas; therefore, recovery strategies are currently limited to those outlined above in the General Recovery Strategy section and in the paragraphs below.
+Although we do have some information regarding the tree snails in Hawai'i and other Pacific Islands, research is needed to determine the most significant threats to the species in the Marianas, as well as population structure, population dynamics, and life history.
 This information will be used to refine the species' recovery actions.

-Non-native predators are one of the most significant threats to tree snails in the Marianas (USFWS t-w).
-Development of effective tools to eradicate introduced predatory snails and/or New Guinea flatworm populations would benefit the Mariana tree snails as well as those on other Pacific islands.
-To date, no effective methods are available for controlling or eradicating established population of these predators; therefore, preventing their introduction to islands or areas of islands is essential for the recovery of tree snails in the Marianas.
+Non-native predators are one of the most significant threats to tree snails in the Marianas (USFWS 2023t, p.
+14; USFWS 2023u, p.
+12; USFWS 2023v, p.
+12; USFWS 2023w, p.
+14).
+Development of effective tools to eradicate introduced predatory snails and New Guinea flatworm populations would benefit the Mariana tree snails as well as those on other Pacific islands.
+To date, no effective methods are available for controlling or eradicating established population of these predators; therefore, preventing their introduction to islands or areas of islands where they do not occur is essential for the recovery of tree snails in the Marianas.
+Due to the dependence of the snails on shaded forest habitat, ungulate exclusion, control, or eradication will be a priority action both to maintain forested habitat and reduce the likelihood of trampling.
+Given the prevalence of predators and ungulates in occupied partulid habitat, as well as the limited range and number of populations for some of the snails, captive propagation and reintroduction or assisted colonization to more suitable habitat should be evaluated as potential tools to establish additional populations to improve a species' redundancy.
 Unless Langford's tree snail is rediscovered, no direct recovery actions can be implemented; however, management of appropriate habitat would likely improve conditions for any individuals that may still exist.